 Putting educators @ the ♥ of edtech

-We will have achieved our goals if participants leave ed-invent thinking differently about their role in edtech.
+No matter how long our history we will have achieved our basic goal, if participants leave ed-invent thinking differently about edtech and their role in it.